Mootly/mpc_sticky/README.md

 # MoosePlum Sticky Headers

 This is a really simple sticky header script.
-All it does, **ALL** it does, is stop an element when it reaches the top of the page and sticks it there.
+All it does, **THE ONLY THING** it does is stop an element when it reaches the top of the page and sticks it there.

 It does give you the option to stack them one below the next or to layer them all at the top, so that is something.